 Import and Export

-- TRichView exports DocX, RTF, HTML, text files, Unicode text files.
+- TRichView exports DocX, RTF, HTML, Markdown, PDF*, text files, Unicode text files.

-- TRichView imports RTF, text files, Unicode text files.
+- TRichView imports DocX, RTF, HTML*, text files, Unicode text files.

-- TRichView saves and loads* its contents in a native format (RVF – RichView Format) and XML (with RichViewXML).
+- TRichView saves and loads** its content in a native format (RVF – RichView Format) and XML (with RichViewXML).

 - TRichView can use text import and export converters from Microsoft® Office.